-This module will cover how to assess the patient before anesthesia and the different drugs available for pre-medication.
-General anesthesia may be induced by injectable drugs or inhalational agents.
-These will be reviewed along with methods of maintaining anesthesia.
+This module will cover how to assess the patient before anaesthesia and the different drugs available for pre-medication.
+General anaesthesia may be induced by injectable drugs or inhalational agents.
+These will be reviewed along with methods of maintaining anaesthesia.
 Key learning objectives:

 - Understand the reasons and ways to use pre-medication and sedation

-- Have an overview of the inhalation anesthetics
+- Have an overview of the inhalation anaesthetics

 - Be able to review the principles and practical use of the newer agents

-- Explain the use of anesthetic checklists and be able to implement them in clinical practice
+- Explain the use of anaesthetic checklists and be able to implement them in clinical practice

 The causes of cardiopulmonary arrest (CPA) will be covered as will how to recognise ‘at risk’ patients.
 The aim of cardiopulmonary resuscitation (CPR) is to support ventilation and circulation until natural functions can be restored and maintained.
 Equipment and resources needed for CPR will be included and a step-by-step ‘how’ to’ guide.
 Key learning objectives:

-- Be able to identify common complications in anesthesia
+- Be able to identify common complications in anaesthesia

 - Know the causes, identify and the treatment of arrest